 “The ability to manage stress well, inside work and once you leave, is also critically important” Reisinger added.

-Working as a Certified Perfusionist requires that a professional be brave and trust in themselves enough to act quickly and efficiently when the flow of a heart-lung machine is disrupted.
-They should also be able to work well in teams, which is important since they work with both Surgeons and Anesthesiologists.
+Working as a Certified Clinical Perfusionist requires that a professional be brave and trust in themselves enough to act quickly and efficiently when the flow of a heart-lung machine is disrupted.
+They should also be able to work well in teams, which is important since they work with Surgeons, Surgical Technologists and Anesthesiologists.
 Cardiovascular Perfusionists should be organized and focused professionals and be aware and task-oriented.

 “I’ve noticed many Perfusionist share similar personality traits,” Reisinger shared.
 “All of these professionals tend to be very detail-oriented, focused and inquisitive of the practice and technology used when caring for patients.”